LAGkitty/key_automation-KEY-ACTIVATION-TOOL-/README.md

 ### 🎨 Formatting
 - Add dashes or spaces every N characters
 - Customizable frequency for both options
+ - Advanced dash patterns: specify group tokens like `11-11111-1111` or literal tokens like `ABC-1111-XYZ`
+ - Per-gap entries: enable one text box per gap and type literal values for each gap (when enabled, the "Characters per gap" control is ignored; use the Pattern field for numeric group sizes)

 ### 🗑️ Deletion
 - Auto-delete: automatically delete after typing